nick-paduchowski/MixedMessages/README.md

-# MixedMessages - Lord of the Rings Charcter Generator
+# MixedMessages - Lord of the Rings Character Generator

 ## Overview